arquillian/arquillian-extension-spring/README.md

         </dependency>
 ```

-Java config is also supported and it requires fallowing dependency:
+Java config is also supported and it requires following dependency:

 ```
         <dependency>